Lady in the Water: Plot

 For Story to recover from her wounds and return safely, she foresees that she will need the help of a Guardian, a Symbolist, a Guild, and a Healer.
 Story believes Heep to be her Guardian; Heep asks Farber, an abrasive film critic, to help him figure out the others' identities.
 Working off movie tropes, Farber misadvises Heep, leading him to a flawed conclusion that a resident named Dury is the Symbolist, the smokers are the Guild, and a kindly woman named Bell is the Healer.

 Heep confronts the Scrunt, but nearly dies in the process, convincing him he is not the Guardian.
 The next night, Farber's bad advice leads to their plan's immediate failure.
-In the confusion, Farber is killed and Story is mortally wounded by the Scrunt.
+In the confusion, Farber is killed and Story is seriously wounded by the Scrunt.
 Dury suddenly realizes his son Joey is the real Symbolist.
 Interpreting the information on cereal boxes, Joey deduces the true Guild is composed of seven sisters, that two new men must be present, and that the Healer is a man, soon revealed to be Heep.
-Heep goes about healing Story by bringing forth his repressed grief: Story's wounds heal when he confesses to her that he does not want to lose her too.
+Heep goes about healing Story by bringing forth his repressed grief about his family with Story's wounds healing when he confesses to her that he does not want to lose her too.

 Story again prepares to depart, but the Scrunt attacks.
 It is stopped by the gaze of Reggie, a lopsidedly muscled tenant who clearly is the Guardian.
 Reggie's intense stare and stalking approach intimidate the Scrunt into a slow retreat, but Reggie is distracted by the cry of the giant eagle arriving to transport Story back to the Blue World.
 When Reggie momentarily breaks eye contact, the Scrunt leaps, but the concealed Tartutic leap out of hiding, grab it, and drag it away.

 Story hugs Heep goodbye; he thanks her for saving his life.
-The eagle lands, enfolds Story in one of its wings, and as the residents gaze on, it carries Story up into the night sky.
+The eagle lands, enfolds Story in one of its wings and as the residents gaze on, it carries Story up into the night sky.

 Cast

-David Ogden Stiers is the uncredited narrator heard at the opening of the film, explaining how: the magical Narf of the undersea Blue World provided guidance to humanity millennia ago; humanity has forgotten that relationship, plunging itself into the devastating wars that are referenced through the remainder of the film; seeing the looming end of humanity, the Narf have now sent some of their (human-appearing) young to help humanity, though most are killed by the Scrunts and humanity has forgotten how to listen to the others.